 On-Campus Location and Fees

-You can register to take your math placement test at Wright State University (in Dayton or Celina).
-A non-refundable $25 fee will be placed on your bill in your first term of enrollment.
-This test fee includes up to three (3) retest during your 6 months of access.
+After you take your math placement test, a non-refundable $25 math test fee should be added to your bill or tuition statement sometime during your first term.
+This non-refundable test fee includes up to three (3) retests during your 6 months of ALEKS access.

 Directions and Parking

-- Wright State's Dayton Campus: Please go to Visitors Parking, Lot 2, for free parking information.
-Visit the maps webpage for directions.
+- Wright State's Dayton Campus: Please go to Visitor Parking, Lot 2, for free parking information.
+Visit the Dayton Campus map webpage for directions.

 - Wright State's Lake Campus in Celina: Please contact the Office of Student Services at (419) 586-0300 for an appointment.
 Visit the Lake Campus map webpage for directions.